11.1 Read the Scenario Before Picking a Product

 - Match the action to the product family before choosing a specific service.

-- Recheck close names, especially Defender for Cloud versus Defender for Cloud Apps.
+- Recheck close names, especially Microsoft Defender for Cloud versus Microsoft Defender for Cloud Apps.

-For example, a prompt about preventing a privileged administrator from keeping standing access points to Microsoft Entra Privileged Identity Management, not Sentinel.
-A prompt about correlating alerts from many sources into incidents points to Sentinel, not a single Defender workload product.
-A prompt about applying a sensitivity label to confidential files points to Microsoft Purview, even though the protected data might be stored in Microsoft 365.
+Worked examples make the move concrete.
+A prompt about preventing a privileged administrator from keeping standing access points to Microsoft Entra Privileged Identity Management (PIM), not Sentinel.
+A prompt about correlating alerts from many different sources into a single investigable incident points to Microsoft Sentinel, not a single Defender workload product.
+A prompt about applying a label that marks files as confidential and can trigger encryption points to Microsoft Purview sensitivity labels, even though the protected files live in Microsoft 365.

-The exam also likes distractors that are real Microsoft services but solve a different layer of the problem.
-Azure Firewall is useful for network traffic control, but it does not perform eDiscovery.
-Microsoft Defender for Endpoint protects endpoint devices, but it is not the place to create retention labels.
-Microsoft Purview Compliance Manager helps assess compliance posture and improvement actions, but it is not a SIEM.
-The right answer is the product that owns the primary job in the scenario.
+The exam rarely invents fake products.
+Instead it offers real Microsoft services that solve a different layer of the problem.
+Azure Firewall controls network traffic but does not perform eDiscovery.
+Microsoft Defender for Endpoint protects devices but is not where you create retention labels.
+Microsoft Purview Compliance Manager assesses compliance posture and improvement actions but is not a SIEM.
+Azure Key Vault stores secrets and keys but does not detect risky sign-ins.
+The right answer is the product that owns the primary job in the scenario, not a plausible neighbor.

 A question describes a risky sign-in and asks which Microsoft service can evaluate access based on identity conditions.
 Which product family should you consider first?